Research & Development – LAGA-IVCR

 Universities & Research Institutions

-Conduct basic research, train skilled workforce, and facilitate knowledge transfer.
+Conduct basic research, train the skilled workforce, and facilitate knowledge transfer between theory and practice.

 Government Agencies

-Fund and support research in areas of national interest (public health, infrastructure, etc.).
+Fund and support research in areas of national interest — public health, infrastructure, climate, and security.

 Major Challenges